sematgt/devblog/content/posts/2020-02-17_All_you_need_to_know_about_authentication_and_permissions_in_Django_REST_API.md

 ---
-path: "/All-you-need-to-know-about-authentication-and-permissions-in-Django-REST-API"
+path: "/All-you-need-to-know-about-permissions-in-Django-REST-Framework"
 date: 2020-02-17
-title: "All you need to know about authentication and permissions in Django REST API"
+title: "All you need to know about permissions in Django REST Framework"
 subtitle: "As a web developer"
 tags: "Django"
-readtime: 7
+readtime: 12
 template: blogpost
 ---

-Internet security is a process and you always need to get an eye on the latest security vulnerabilities of a tech stack that you've chosen to build your web app.
-But if you are using Django it won't be such a big problem as Django provides pretty nice out-of-the-box security solutions so you don't have to implement big amount of things by yourself.

-Authentication and authorization is the first thing you need to know in order to make your REST API secure and well protected.
-After this tutorial you will realize that it's not that hard.
+Permissions are the first thing you need to know in order to make your REST API secure and well protected.
+After this tutorial, you will realize that it's not that hard.

-Let's get into it! 🙂

 ## Goals

-1. Learn how permissions and authentication is used in Django REST Framework.
+1. Learn how permissions are used in Django REST Framework.
-2. Learn how to quick and simply implement access control to API.
+2. Learn how to quick and simply implement it to your API.

 ## Prerequisites